Romantic ranching imagery lures photographers to the remote West. The reality, however, can be something completely different.

 After a lunch break, we focused our lenses on gathering, sorting and trailing horses, and took portraits of Jed and Chad on their ranch horses until the sun dipped below the Western horizon.
 We ended the day downloading and sharing images, eating a grilled steak dinner and talking with Chad about the rich history of the ranch.

 Briefly, the O RO began as a Mexican land grant to the heirs of Don Luis Maria Baca.
 Also known as the Baca Float #5, it was one of five 100,0000-acre grants authorized by Congress in 1860 to the Baca heirs as compensation for the 500,000-acre Las Vegas Grant in a lawsuit.
 Colonel W.C.
-Greene, a wealthy land and cattle baron acquired the ranch in the 1930s and developed it until the 1970s when the JJJ Corporation bought it.
+Greene, a wealthy land, mining and cattle baron acquired the ranch in the 1930s and developed it until the 1970s when the JJJ Corporation bought it.
 Last year, the American Quarter Horse Association honored the ranch for its more than 75 years of breeding Quarter Horses.

 A rawhide ranch steeped in legend and lore and horse heritage, the O RO is known for making or breaking cowboys with its ruggedness and remoteness.
 Cowboys all over the West spin stories of their hair-raising experiences on the ranch.

 Under Chad’s management for more than seven years, the ranch is bolstering the bloodlines of its remuda, infusing contemporary genetics from stallions by A Smooth Guy, This Cats Smart and One Time Pepto with a strong Hancock foundation.
-The goal is to produce horses can go from the ranch to the arena.
+The goal is to produce horses that can go from the ranch to the arena.

 Lesson #2: Few things in photography (or ranching) go as scheduled when horses, cattle and the weather are involved.
 But any time of day is enjoyable photographing on and learning about an iconic ranch.

-Early the second day we loaded up in the truck again and cruised along ranch roads, looking for any signs of cowboys gathering yearlings to move the South Steer pasture, where they would be shipped in a couple of days.
+Early the second day we loaded up in the truck again and cruised along ranch roads, looking for any signs of cowboys gathering yearlings to move to the South Steer pasture, where they would be shipped in a couple of days.

 We drove from one end of the ranch to the other.
-The topography was diverse, from high-desert hills and flats around 5,800 feet to Mount Hope that rises 7,234 feet in elevation.
+The topography was diverse, from high-desert hills and flats around 5,800 feet, to Mount Hope that rises 7,234 feet in elevation.
 Occasionally, we’d see a cowboy trot over a ridge, but as we inched closer to the destination the more cattle and cowboys we saw converging into a corral below us.

 Holly did her best to position us where we could get the best shots based on her own experience photographing on the ranch, and she also placed us where we wouldn’t interfere with the work or spook the cattle.
 Sometimes, though, a rogue cow decides to plow through a fence or something unexpected happens and the cattle start to swirl and scatter.
 We saw how things can get Western really fast.
 It still amazes me how quickly and smoothly skilled, cow-savvy cowboys and horses can get a situation under control without any injuries to horse, human or cow.
 It’s a scene better watched than photographed to fully appreciate it and out of respect.